This article shows how to apply tags in Unity Catalog.

 Tags are attributes containing keys and optional values that you can apply to different securable objects in Unity Catalog.
 Tagging is useful for organizing and categorizing different securable objects within a metastore.
 Using tags also simplifies search and discovery of your data assets.

-Securable object tagging is currently supported on catalogs, schemas, tables, and models.
+Securable object tagging is currently supported on catalogs, schemas, tables, volumes, views, and registered models.
 For more information on securable objects, see Securable objects in Unity Catalog.

-To add tags to Unity Catalog securable objects, include the
+To add tags to Unity Catalog securable objects, you must have the

 The following is a list of tag constraints:

 You can assign a maximum of 20 tags to a single securable object.

 The maximum length of a tag is 255 characters.